-Children of those parents who have a small income or who have no wealth look out only for service.
+Children of those parents who have a small income or who have no clearly look out only for service.
 Insomebig businessinstitutionandsometimesevenin educationalinstitutionswhat happens is that the proprietors, organisations and senior officials.
-Casteism of a similar type prevailsalsoinGovernment servicesandpoliticalelections.
+Casteism as similar type prevailsalsoinGovernment servicesandpoliticalelections.
 Henceit cannot beassertedthat at the caste is disappearing and classism is increasing.
 Actually, in India casteism is being transformed into classism.